International Energy Agency May Recommend Oil Reserve Release of Up to 400 Million Barrels

 Terms & Concepts

-• Emergency reserves: Government-controlled oil stockpiles held for use during supply disruptions or severe market stress.
+• Strategic oil reserves: Government-held emergency petroleum stockpiles intended to stabilize supply during disruptions or severe market stress.